McFarland-SABR Baseball Research Award

-To submit a nomination for the 2016 awards, for works published in 2015, please send back this downloadable nominating form plus a copy of the work in question to the selection committee chair by February 15, 2016:
+To submit a nomination for the 2017 awards, for works published in 2016, please send back this downloadable nominating form plus either an electronic copy or three printed copies of the work in question to the selection committee chair by February 15, 2017:

 Mail: Len Levin, 282 Doyle Ave., Providence, RI 02906-3355

 Please note: Only ONE entry per nomination will be considered (do not submit multiple nominations).
 The awards will be presented at the SABR 47 convention in 2017.